MileHacker Logo

 • Shawarma: A popular fast food item, featuring meat plus vegetables wrapped in lavash bread.
 Very common across Russia.

-• Plov (Pilaf): A rice dish with meat (lamb or beef), carrots, onions, plus herbs, showing Central Asian influence and widely available.
+• Plov (Pilaf): A rice dish containing meat (lamb or beef), carrots, onions, plus herbs, showing Central Asian influence and widely available.

 • Pelmeni / Vareniki: Russian dumplings, pelmeni with animal protein, vareniki with potato, cheese, or fruit.